 - Application form (form can be downloaded from the right-hand column)

 - Supervision agreement form (form can be downloaded from the right-hand column)

 - Certificates/Graduate diplomas (officially certified copies)

-checks whether you meet the PhD entry requirements stipulated by §5 of the PhD regulations from 18 December 2018.
+the Doctoral Office checks whether you meet PhD entry requirements stipulated by §5 of the PhD regulations from 18 December 2018.

 Handling of your application may take several weeks.
 The Doctoral Office may contact you if they have questions about information or details provided by you.

 In case further steps prove necessary for you to be admitted to a PhD programme at the Faculty of Human Sciences, e.g. an aptitude test, you will receive notice from the Doctoral Office.

 Your contact at the Doctoral Office is Mrs Karin Schüller.

 Doctoral Office of the Faculty of Human Sciences

 Telephone consultations: Thursdays, 1.30pm-3.30pm